Even brand new puppies need to go outdoors safely, to meet other dogs, see new places and start to get socialized.

 Until your puppy’s vaccination cover is complete:

-- DO consider letting your puppy attend a well-supervised puppy class if all puppies attending have had their first vaccinations.
-This is especially important if you have no friends with vaccinated dogs for her to meet.
+• DO consider letting your puppy attend a well-supervised puppy class if all puppies attending have had their first vaccinations.

-- DON’T allow your puppy to play with your friend’s dogs unless those dogs are fully vaccinated
+• DON’T allow your puppy to play with your friend’s unvaccinated dogs.

-Keep your puppy safe in your arms where necessary.
+Keep your puppy safe in your arms outdoors.
 As your puppy grows, this can be a strain, but there are some tools to help you.
-Let’s have a look at those.

 When Can Puppies Go Outside If They Are Carried?